Careers360 Logo

 • NID is better for deeply creative fields like craft design, textile design, product aesthetics, storytelling, and hands-on model making, thanks to its studio-centric approach.
 IIT excels in technology-driven design, including UX/UI, interaction design, mobility, and systems design, supported by IIT’s strong engineering ecosystem.

-• NID offers a broader range of design specializations focused on culture, craft, lifestyle, and visual communication, making it ideal for students inclined toward artistic and human-centered design.
+• NID offers a broader range of design specialisations focused on culture, craft, lifestyle, and visual communication, making it ideal for students inclined toward artistic and human-centred design.
 IDC offers highly industry-relevant, future-focused programmes, especially in digital products, HCI, and innovation-driven domains, attracting tech companies and global product teams.

 • NID graduates often enter creative industries, boutique studios, FMCG brands, craft sectors, and lifestyle companies, where originality and aesthetic depth are valued.